mantidproject/mantid/docs/source/algorithms/SetSample-v1.rst

 Environment
 ###########

-Specifies the sample enviorment kit to be used.
+Specifies the sample environment kit to be used.
 There are two required keywords:

 - ``Name``: The name of the predefined kit
 - ``Container``: The id of the container within the predefined kit